fgrehm/vagrant-notify/README.md

+# Vagrant::Notify

-There's nothing interesting to see here yet, but the idea is to make a Vagrant plugin that redirects Ubuntu's (and eventually other OSs) `notify-send` from guest to host machine.
+A Vagrant plugin that redirects `notify-send` from guest to host machine.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'vagrant-notify'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install vagrant-notify

+## Usage

+TODO: Write usage instructions here

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request